mariannepaulson/cmpe202/lab2/output/README.md

 Included parameters for all messages from caller participants to callees.

-I chose to include return message lines and print output to console from Diagram.
+I chose to exclude return message lines and print output to console from Diagram.

 I did not include constructor calls.
 I assumed all participants have been instantiated.